pcstout/syn-reports/README.md

   -r, --recursive       Recursively report permissions on child entities.
 Will
                         report on each sub-folder/file/table that has
                         different permissions from the starting entity.
+  -a, --all             Report permissions on every entity regardless of the
+                        parent permission.
 ```

 ### benefactor-permissions